7 Top Robot Vacuum Cleaners: Price List of iRobot Roomba, Xiaomi Mi Robot & Others

 This model is a decent budget robot vacuum cleaner.
 It does the job okay, but isn’t so good at avoiding obstacles.
 The battery life is also not great.
 That being said, it is one of the cheapest robot vacuum cleaners in Singapore right now, so if you’re not too fussy and really hate cleaning, it’s a one option.

 Xiaomi makes phones that look and work great at affordable prices.
-The same principle applies to their Robot Vacuum Cleaner 2, which is one of the more popular models in Singapore.
+The same principle applies to this Xiaomi robot vacuum, the Roborock 2, which is one of the more popular models in Singapore.
 It’s a sleek piece of machinery that is armed with a large HEPA filter to get rid of air pollutants and can navigate your floors pretty deftly.

 Ecovacs Deebot M88 Robot Vacuum Cleaner ($630)